HomeLab Environment Setup

 - Go to

-After configuration is complete, click "Save" to reboot the router
+After setup is complete, click “Save” to reboot the router.

-- Wireless Network - Advanced Settings - Roaming Assistant: Select Off, which can improve stability.
+- Wireless Network - Advanced Settings - Roaming Assistant: Select Off to improve stability.

-- Wireless Network - Advanced Settings - Region: Select Australia, which might enhance signal strength, but be mindful of compliance, as it may not be suitable for all regions.
+- Wireless Network - Advanced Settings - Region: Select Australia, which may enhance signal strength, but pay attention to compliance; it may not be applicable in all regions.

 - If using Homeassistant: It is recommended to disable WiFi dual-band merging mode to avoid compatibility issues.